Publication: December 2019

 By reconnecting with the movement of the waters and with these privileged points, Crab & Bee re-engage with a ‘magical mode’.
 This is what they invite us to share in their walks, prose and poetry.

 They suggest that the challenge (not just for walking artists but for all of us in a climate emergency) is to dissolve our artistic or habitual/life practice, to “sink into the dark forest beneath our feet”, to embed ourselves in the grander patterns, systems and flows of our wet planet, to “feel our way, but also to allow what we feel to feel us, and direct us by its flows”.

 In this book they give us a glimpse of how to do exactly that.

-Readers' comments and reflections
+Reviews and Readers' comments and reflections

 “I have just finished reading She Is the Sea, and just wanted to say how wonderful it was!
 The words were truly transformative and transported me to another more vivid liquid time and space.
 It was great to see in the essays how you entwine your voices and are open about slippages and the lacunae that forms when you merge your thoughts, perceptions, identities, passions, whilst simultaneously finding some way, a wonderful way, to articulate that which so readily escapes words.”